 They’ve not made any money from their work.

 In 10-11 years of blogging and writing regularly, I’ve interacted with many writers.
-And in my experience there are way too many writers who have been led to believe that success as a writer or artist means making money from your work.
+And in my experience there are way too many writers who have been led to believe that their success as a writer or artist is defined by how much money they make from their work.